Q: What to wear at your first class?

 Our pricing options include class cards, which will allow you to take any of our classes (except the Walnut Creek series) with a single payment.
-See more information by clicking here.
+See more information about group classes pricing options.

 Another advantage of becoming a regular student is that we will be able to personalize our instruction to you.
 In order to better personalize our instruction to you, private lessons are a must.
-For more information about private lessons, please click here.
+See more information about private lessons.

 When making your decision, please keep in mind that learning how to dance is comparable to learning how to live: how much of your life are you willing to give to the goal of living better?